 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
 The type of biopsy performed will depend on the location of the suspicious tissue.

-If the biopsy indicates that cervical cancer is present, the doctor will refer the woman to a gynecologic oncologist, who specializes in treating this type of cancer.
+If the biopsy indicates that vulvar cancer is present, the doctor will refer the woman to a gynecologic oncologist, who specializes in treating this type of cancer.

 Lymph node sampling.
 The lymph nodes are tiny, bean-shaped organs that help fight infection.
 To determine whether a cancer has spread, it may be necessary to remove lymph nodes for a biopsy.
 The procedure for determining if cancer has spread to the lymph nodes is the sentinel lymph node biopsy.
 In this procedure, the first, or sentinel, lymph node is sampled.
 Recent research has shown that if the first lymph node is free of cancer, then the cancer most likely has not spread.